Mediterranean Stuffed Tomatoes with Rice

 Stuffed tomatoes with rice are one of those dishes that feel fancy but are actually very easy to make.
 I love serving them as a side, though they’re hearty enough to stand in as a vegetarian main, too.
 Filled with whole grain rice, pine nuts, pitted dates, olives, fresh herbs, and feta, they’re bursting with Mediterranean flavor and always feel a little special on the table.

 What really makes them shine is the balance of flavors.
-The sweet chopped dates paired with salty olives and feta is one of my favorite combinations, and it works beautifully here.
-They’re satisfying without being heavy, and somehow manage to please everyone — which is saying something.
+The sweet chopped dates paired with salty olives and feta make one of my favorite combinations, and they work beautifully here.
+They’re satisfying without being heavy, and somehow manage to please everyone, which is saying something.

 I usually use an ancient grain rice blend because I love the mix of textures, but this recipe is incredibly flexible.
 Almost any rice works well, and if rice isn’t your thing, quinoa, farro, or another grain swaps in easily.
 They’re impressive enough for entertaining, simple enough for a weeknight, and always a hit.